Daniel-KM/Omeka-S-module-BlocksDisposition/README.md

 triggered must be the same than the module name.
 This is always the case for all known public modules.

-This fix is integrated upstream in last version of Mapping, Collecting, and some other modules, so you only have to check your own modules.
+**NOTE** This fix is integrated upstream in last version of Mapping, Collecting, and some other modules, so you only have to check your own modules.

 Warning